scharlau/BDD_Shopping/README.md

     bundle install

 To get all of the gems sorted.
+You might have issues with the FFI gem.
+On a Mac I resolved these with Homebrew, which was used to install Rails.
+Use
+    brew install libffi
+    brew install automake

+Now you should be able to run

+    gem install ffi

+Then bundle install should complete.

 Now run the migrations with either rails or rake command depending upon your platform.

     rails db:migrate